Rainier-MSFT/RDS_Diagnostics/README.md

-# Remote Desktop Services Tracer
+# Remote Desktop Services diagnostics tool

 #### Note - Due to a dependency on internal TMF/symbols, the tool is only available for data collection through a Microsoft support case